J-c0d3r/Unity_CSJA_InfinityRunner/README.md

 <br>

-### Some stuffs that I want to implement:
+### Some things that I want to implement:

 ✔️Updates after conclusion the module:

 - [x] To add Collision in the top of screen
 - [x] Player can jump without limit
-- [x] To change UI icon button's jump
+- [x] To change UI button's jump icon

 <br>

 🐛Fix Bugs:<br>

 - [x] Some enemies aren't destroyed by the player's bullet
-- [x] Take off the white line from brackground image
+- [x] Take off the white line from background image
 - [x] Terrain enemy doesn't respawn if player don't kill him
 - [x] Fix bug when game is paused